The Best Forex Signal Providers for 2026

 - Particularly relevant for traders who position around news events

-FX Recap Note: The detailed format takes longer to read than a simple alert.
+FX Recap Note: Because each analysis is more detailed, it takes longer to review than a basic buy or sell alert.
 Traders who want fast, stripped-down notifications may find the output heavier than their workflow requires.

 forexsignals.com | howtotrade.com USE WITH CAUTION

-ForexSignals.com was founded in 2012 by Nick McDonald and built a member base reported at 40,000+ active traders.
+ForexSignals.com was founded in 2012 by Nick McDonald and later became part of the HowToTrade brand.
 The platform has since moved toward a rebranded identity under HowToTrade.com as part of the Think Huge group.
-The core product is a live trading room with daily sessions built around three main trading strategies: Naked Trading, Trend Surfing, and FX Propulsion.
+Members receive access to a live trading room where analysts discuss daily setups using several trading strategies.
+Naked Trading, Trend Surfing, and FX Propulsion.
 A 7-day trial is offered, card required.
-TrustPilot sits at 4.7 stars.
-However, ForexPeaceArmy has recorded serious historical concerns, including managed accounts that lost subscriber funds, and current TrustPilot reviews include billing complaints after cancellation.
+Trustpilot ratings may change over time.
+Verify the latest rating directly on Trustpilot.
+However, ForexPeaceArmy has recorded previously reported issues, including managed accounts that lost subscriber funds, and current TrustPilot reviews include billing complaints after cancellation.

 Founded: 2012 by Nick McDonald, UK-based